risen228/nextjs-effector/README.md

 Core points:

-- `appEvent` is executed only on the first request
+- `sharedEvents` are executed only on the first request
 - On navigation, `pageEvent` is executed on the client-side, without any additional requests

 ### `createAppGetServerSideProps`